Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 It can handle the `BaseLateUpdaterComponent` objects.
-The `ObjectManager` has one from it.
+The `ComponentManager` has one from it.

 ### Header:
 ```cpp